Threads and conversions

 For such a reason I send here a SOS: whenever possible (if our family resources make this affordable since silk and hand-dyed threads are a bit more expensive than moulinés), ALWAYS use the threads suggested by the designers of the chart in order to obtain the embroider as we expect it to be, i.e. similar to the original version!

-By contrast, if it is necessary to change the threads, send us an e-mail and we will glad to help you!
+By contrast, if it is necessary to change the threads, send us an

 A big hug and...
 Happy Stitching!